 These can be realized if the spring in question is not subjected to shock loads, rapid cycling, temperature extremes, corrosion, or stress values exceeding recommended.
 If the spring is statically filled (not cycled), almost infinite life can be expected.
 Extended spring service life can be achieved through shot-peening.
 Our custom spring department can advise you on this process.

 Materials of Compression Springs:

-The highest grade of the spring wire is used when fabricating our springs.
+The highest grade of spring wire is used when fabricating our springs.
 To create cost-effective warehousing of our stocks spring inventory for our customers, we only offer material certification in the form of custom springs.
-Certificates of conformity to geometric tolerances set by the Spring Manufacturers Institute (SMI) are available for our stocks springs upon request.
+Certificates of conformity to geometric tolerances set by the Spring Manufacturers Institute (SMI) are available for our stock springs upon request.

-The term “spring steel” is a stocks inventory term that includes music wire, hard-drawn (MB) wire, and oil-tempered wire.
+The term “spring steel” is a stock inventory term that includes music wire, hard-drawn (MB) wire, and oil-tempered wire.
 Additionally, stocks compressions spring materials may include stainless steel (300 series), beryllium copper, and phosphors bronze.